programster/tutorial-terraform-examples/README.md

-# Tutorial - Terraform Code Build
+# Tutorial - Terraform Example
 An example of deploying an EC2 webserver to AWS through terraform.
 This demonstrates:

 * Ability to break up configuration over multiple files